 Westside Other Food Options/Requirements

 Free grab & go lunch for kids Monday-Friday: Franklinton Library (1061 W Town) from 11am-1PM & Hilltop branch (3658 Soldano Blvd) from 12-2PM

 Holy Family Soup Kitchen – Due to unexpected maintenance issues (unrelated to COVID-19), Grubb St. operations will end on Friday, May 29th.
 Effective Monday, June 1st, basic to-go meals will be offered from 10:30AM-Noon and woodsbags (which include a sandwich, bottled water, and snacks) are distributed from 9AM-Noon behind the Parish Center (Behind 588 W. Gay St).
 All volunteer and donation operations will also cease until further notice.

 Crossroads UMC Food Pantry – Corner of Hague/Briggs has reopened for Tuesdays at 4:30PM and Wednesdays at 11:30AM as a drive-thru operation.
 Limit to 30 households each time and serving 43204 and 43223.
 Please wear a mask.

-Dodge Rec Center – FREE fresh produce from 3-5PM (or until food runs out) on select Thursdays.
+Dodge Rec Center (667 Sullivant Ave) – FREE fresh produce from 3-5PM (or until food runs out) on select Thursdays.
 First come, first serve and the event is rain or shine.
 Please do not get out of your car – staff will bring the food to you.
 ID required.
-2021 Dates: February 11th, March 11th, April 8th, May 13th, June 10th, July 15th, August 12th, September 9th, October 14th, and December 9t
+2021 Dates: August 12th, September 9th, October 14th, and December 9th.

 LSS Food Pantry – Due to COVID-19, the pantry at Glenwood Rec Center (1888 Fairmont Ave) is a drive through model in the parking lot on Fridays from 12-2PM.